 Locate the Gengo service from the list and click the Activate button next to it.
 As soon as the page reloads, the Gengo service will appear at the top of the page.

 Click the Authenticate button.
 Then, in the subsequent popup, enter your Public and Private keys.

-Click the Submit button and after a few seconds, the confirmation dialog should appear.
+Click the Submit button and after a few seconds, Gengo will appear as an active and authenticated service.

 Congratulations!
 Your Gengo account is now connected to your WordPress instance.